Epheoluwa/webcouper-fe/README.md

 ### `Please Note`

-•	The free recipe API used only allows 10 request per day <br>
 •	The API for currency conversion is a 7days free trial which expires on 22nd August 2023<br>